ojitha/ojitha.github.io/_posts/2022-04-01-Create VPC and subnets using AWS CFN.md

 categories: [AWS]
 ---

-This is very basic example of creating AWS VPC and the subnets using AWS Cloudformation(CFN).
+This is a fundamental example of creating AWS VPC and the subnets using AWS Cloudformation(CFN).
 In the next post, I've discussed the [AWS CFN - Create IGW and NAT]({% post_url 2022-04-08-Create-IGWndNAT-using-AWS %}).

 [![Fig.1 VPC architecture](/assets/images/2022-04-01-Create VPC and subnets using AWS CFN/image-20220409123443526.png)](/assets/images/2022-04-01-Create VPC and subnets using AWS CFN/image-20220409123443526.png){:target="_blank"}